 English Reading & Composition: Two college level writing courses usually completed during the first two years of a baccalaureate program.
 Students who receive a waiver of this requirement in their baccalaureate program due to successful completion of an Advanced Placement Examination must submit proof of the Advanced Placement Examination score.
 If an applicant has completed a writing intensive course in a department other than English or Writing, he or she must provide documentation that the course included a significant writing component.
 A thesis is not acceptable.

 Epidemiology: An introduction to epidemiology, including factors governing health and disease in populations.
-(4 quarter units or equivalent of Epidemiology 100A; or Nursing 50 at UCLA).
+(4 quarter units or equivalent of Epidemiology 100A; or Nursing 50 at UCLA School of Nursing).
+Nursing 50, Fundamentals of Epidemiology may be offered during the summer at UCLA for students who have not already completed an acceptable course.

 Group or Oral Communication: A Communication Studies or Speech course that covers the principles of oral communication or interpersonal communication.